 Azure provides enhanced security through Microsoft’s constant efforts as well as regular updates.
 In addition, they provide many security components.
 Security is hugely important to Microsoft and their customers.
 Not only the digital security and logging of all actions but also the physical security of the data centers (e.g. access control, limited number of authorized administrators).
 The amount of certifications is something that is not feasible for most companies on their on-premises data center.

 Azure’s pay-as-you-go principle provides subscription as a cost rather than an investment in building out your own data center.
 So there are no more large investments in hardware, software or maintenance; you pay for what you use, just like with water, gas or electricity.
 This keeps advanced software for business applications affordable for everyone and you don’t pay the maximum amount for space you will never use.
 The advantage of this business model is that costs are transparent (which component generates which costs) and expenses are greatly reduced when components are not used and turned off at that time.
 For example, do you only need access to your database from 8 a.m. – 10 p.m.?
 Then this application is simply turned off at night.
 If you choose, for example, to reduce the number of servers in the middle of the month, then you will actually pay a lower price.
-The advantage of this business model is that costs are transparent (which component generates which costs) and costs are greatly reduced when components are not used and turned off at that time.
-For example, do you only need access to your database from 8 – 22 hours?
-Then this application is simply turned off at night.
-If, for example, you choose to reduce the number of servers in the middle of the month, you will effectively pay a lower price.

 With more than 60 Azure regions worldwide and several data centers in Europe, applications can be brought closer to the employee.
 Azure gives us the tools and the possibilities to provide permanent availability.
 Applications are accessible from anywhere since the data centers are located worldwide.
 Offering the same continuity in your own server room (often a small room where the equipment is located) is unaffordable.
 Especially considering the price of power consumption nowadays.
 By moving all applications and data to the Cloud, users can easily work mobile as soon as an Internet connection is available.
 This makes working from home secure, productive and efficient.